sagehawk/sagehawk/README.md

 ## 🤔 What I'm Thinking About

 I'm fascinated by the intersection of AI and developer workflow.
-Tools like Cursor and Google CLI are changing *how* we build, and I'm always thinking about how to leverage them to focus more on creative problem-solving and less on boilerplate.
+Tools like Cursor and Claude CLI are changing *how* we build, and I'm always thinking about how to leverage them to focus more on creative problem-solving and less on boilerplate.
 I'm also exploring how we can build more accessible and performant applications without getting lost in framework complexity.